-Details of the filtering options that have been enabled by user must be readily available for inspection and modification.
+Details of the filtering options that have been enabled by user must be available on demand for inspection and modification.

 Means must be provided to view the most recent message, past messages, and to view messages associated with selection of NAVWARN symbols in the graphical display area.